minkphp/docs/drivers/sahi.rst

 ==========

 SahiDriver provides a bridge for the `Sahi`_ browser controller.
-Sahi is a new JS browser controller, that fast replaced old Selenium testing suite.
+Sahi is a new JS browser controller, that fast replaced the old Selenium testing suite.
 It's both easier to setup and to use than classical Selenium.
 It has a GUI installer for each popular operating system out there and is able to control every systems browser through a special bundled proxy server.